terry90/diesel_filter/README.md

 ### With Rocket

-With the `rocket` feature, the generated struct can be obtain from the requests query parameters (dot notation `?filters.name=xxx`)
+With the `rocket` feature, the generated struct can be obtained from the request query parameters (dot notation `?filters.name=xxx`)

 ```rust
 use diesel_filter::PaginatedPayload;